DURING YOUR CAREER

 - Savings are automatic.
 During your teaching years, a percentage is deducted from every paycheck for your retirement.

 - It’s easy.
 Contributions from you and your employer are pooled with all state public pension fund assets.
-The State Board of Investment manages these assets and the risk so you don’t have to.
+The State Board of Investment manages these assets so you don’t have to.

 - Contributions are pretax.
 This reduces your taxable income.

 - Job change?
 No worries.
-If you stay employed in city, county or state government in Minnesota, you can keep your money at TRA and continue to accrue public-sector service credit toward your eventual pension.
+If you stay employed in city, county or state government in Minnesota, you can keep your contributions at TRA and continue to accrue public sector service credit toward your eventual pension under a Combined Service Annuity.

 Service credit affects eligibility for benefits and benefit amount.
 Paid sick leave, vacation days and all required attendance days and hours (such as workshops) count toward service credit.
 TRA allows no more than one year of service during any fiscal year.
 Service credit for part-time teachers, extracurricular pay, retro pay, and summer pay is prorated.